Tropical Storm Isaac slogs toward U.S. Gulf Coast

 That could send gasoline prices spiking just ahead of the U.S. Labor Day holiday, analysts said.
 "It's going right in the heart of refinery row," Phil Flynn, an analyst with Price Futures Group in Chicago, said on Sunday.

-London-based BP Plc, the biggest U.S. Gulf producer, said it was shutting production at all of its Gulf of Mexico oil and gas platforms and evacuating all workers on Sunday.
+London-based BP Plc (BP.L), the biggest U.S. Gulf producer, said it was shutting production at all of its Gulf of Mexico oil and gas platforms and evacuating all workers on Sunday.

 Issac's westward track meant the worst of its weather would miss Tampa, Florida, where the Republican National Convention was to open its four-day meeting on Monday.
 Official convention events were delayed until Tuesday because of the storm.

-Tampa, located on Florida's west coast, still faces total rain accumulations of about 15 inches between Sunday and Monday evening, forecasters said.
+Tampa, located on Florida's west coast, still faces total rain accumulations of about 15 inches (38 cm) between Sunday and Monday evening, forecasters said.

 In south Florida, winds from Isaac forced cancellations of hundreds of flights in and out of Miami, Fort Lauderdale and other south Florida airports on Sunday.
 Miami-Dade Mayor Carlos Gimenez reported more than 500 cancellations affecting Miami International Airport alone.